blthree/kata/README.md

   -v, --verbose         displays intermediate board states as well as starting
                         and final states
   -c CYCLES, --cycles CYCLES
-                        # of simulation cycles, defaults to 1 if blank
+                        # of simulation cycles, defaults to 1 if omitted

 ```